 Neighborhood Funders Group (NFG) and The Aspen Institute Forum for Community Solutions are excited to launch a new leadership fellowship for CEOs of progressive philanthropic institutions.
-The first cohort of 15 dynamic fellows will be the start of an annually growing network of visionary CEO leaders who share a belief in a model of community partnership that centers community knowledge and power building.
+This year's first cohort of 16 dynamic fellows is the start of an annually growing network of visionary CEO leaders who share a belief in a model of community partnership that centers community knowledge and power building.

 Through Philanthropy Forward, Fellows will:

 - Gather with other foundation CEOs in a dedicated space to explore bold possibilities together

 - Build momentum with an on-going peer learning group